MrGretty/computed-properties/README.md

 # Simple realization of computed properties in objects

-Spetial property in object `computed` wich recalculate its own value only if its dependency(ies) field(s) changed
+Special property in object `computed` wich recalculate its own value only if its dependency(ies) field(s) changed

 ## Example